 Some believe taking essential oils can lower blood pressure that’s consistently high.
-A 2012 clinical study on aromatherapy’s effect on hypertension supports this notion.
+A on aromatherapy’s effect on hypertension supports this notion.
 The study used a blend of lavender, ylang ylang, marjoram, and neroli essential oils.

 Essential oils can be effective used alone or in combination with other oils.
 There is limited scientific research, however, on the effectiveness of essential oils for high blood pressure.
 If you have high blood pressure, consult your doctor before using essential oils as a natural treatment.

 Here are 18 of the essential oils that are recommended by those who advocate their use for the treatment of high blood pressure.

 Bergamot essential oil may lower heart rate and blood pressure.